Skip to content

 Do you need to achieve CMMC Level 2 compliance?

-If you’re a defense contractor gearing up for compliance with the Department of Defense's (DoD) latest Cybersecurity Maturity Model Certification (CMMC), we’re here to help you crack the code.
+If you’re a defense contractor preparing to comply with the latest Cybersecurity Maturity Model Certification (CMMC) from the Department of Defense (DoD), also referred to by the current administration as the Department of War (DoW), we’re here to help you crack the code.
 This guide provides a high-level overview of CMMC Level 2 requirements and helps you determine if it applies to your organization.

 • Focuses on Contractors Handling CUI: Level 2 applies to defense contractors who handle Controlled Unclassified Information (CUI).